 How the folly of the billionaire class could soon become a reality for a mass audience

 Throughout the decades, the gallivanting escapades of the Starship Enterprise – traversing the depths of where no-one has gone before – has enthralled and inspired generations.
 What seemed like a distant dream for those wishing to cruise the final frontier, could soon become a reality.
-This year we are expecting several private companies in the US to start taking humans to space, most for the first time.
+This year we are expecting several private companies in the US to start taking humans to space, most for the first time since the trip to the moon.
 And with the opening of the Spaceport America in the Mojave Desert, New Mexico last week, Virgin Galactic will be bringing their interstellar enterprise to Spaceport Cornwall, based in Newquay.
 If all goes to plan, this could be a vital step towards making space more accessible.

 With the enterprising spirit of some of the world’s leading business moguls striving for the expansion of space tourism for Hollywood A-listers, Asgardia is another company seeking to boldly launch themselves to the forefront of space residency, and for a mass audience, in what is proving to be the most transformative year in the 21st century space race.